kumahq/kuma/docs/madr/decisions/056-meshexternalservice-and-zoneegress.md

 If on egress:
 - we would have to match the timeouts from the sidecar not to have a clash (that server times out before client)
-- I don't see any advantages of having this on egress
+- I don't see any advantages of having this on egress but nothing rules it out

 #### MeshTrace